 12 Steps To Your Smoothest, Softest, Practically Poreless Skin

 Wondering how to minimize pores?
 The size and look of your pores depend on quite a few factors— things like genetics, skin type, sun exposure, and age are all parts of the equation.
 And regardless of their size, they actually serve an important purpose.
-“Pores allow the skin to breathe, and are the passageway between the inside of the body and the outside,” says Columbus OH esthetician Drew Abbas.
+“Pores allow the skin to breathe, and are the passageway between the inside of the body and the outside,” says Columbus OH esthetician Ena Mayorov.

 Two Types of Skin Pores

 The term pore is used to describe the small openings in the skin through which oil and sweat reach the surface from their respective glands below.
 You actually have two different types of pores: oil pores and sweat pores.

 • Oil pores: These are also known as your hair follicles.
 You have these hair follicles over the entirety of your skin’s surface with the exception of the skin on the palms of your hands and the soles of your feet.
 It’s these oil pores that we tend to focus our attention as they can be large enough to be seen.
 When people talk about having large pores or blocked pores, they are typically referring to oil pores.

 • Sweat pores: You also have sweat pores all over your entire skin.
 Sweat pores are really tiny.
 Since you typically can’t see these pores with the naked eye, most people don’t give them much thought.

 Your pores have a very important job.
 The hair follicle allows the oil generated by the sebaceous glands (oil glands) to reach the surface and lubricate the skin.
 The skin’s natural oil, called sebum, helps keep the skin supple, moisturized, and healthy.
 You don’t want to stop production of sebum entirely or oil pore from functioning, but rather to keep them functioning normally to have healthy skin.